-- 1. It's creepy, and embarrassing to me.
-I don't want to come to work anymore. - 2.
-Their behavior may make him feel self-conscious and insecure. - 3.
-When she calls me derogatory names, especially in front of my coworkers, I feel angry, embarrassed, and powerless.
+- 1. She finds it creepy and embarrassing when he talks about touching her.
+She doesn't want to come to work anymore. - 2.
+Being made fun of makes him feel angry and self-conscious. - 3.
+When they see those images they feel angry, embarrassed, and powerless.